GoLangsam/powser/README.md

 ## Remarks

 Note: Use of coefficients from any other ring (such as square matrices) is easy to accomplish.
-It just takes minimal dedicated changes - given the arithmetic methods are homo morph.
+It just takes minimal dedicated changes - given the arithmetic methods have suitable signature.

 Note: `powser` is inspired by a test from the standard Go distribution (`test/chan/powser1.go`).

-This implementation makes a clear separation between the power series themselves, and the coefficients and their demand channel, which live in separate packages.
+This implementation makes a clear separation between the power series themselves, and the coefficients and their demand channels, which live in separate packages.

 And all the spawned goroutines do not leak!
-They all terminate, both
+They all terminate.
+Both
 - upon input being closed by the producer (lacking more data: a finite power series aka polynom) - and
 - upon output being dropped by the consumer (as there is no need for further coefficients).

 Great care was taken to get this right (which is not trivial).

+And: The expression of the mathematical algorithms (e.g. in [arithmetic](#arithmetic)) is more tight in this implementation thanks to the helpers and the channel handling package (even so some more lines need to cater for resource cleanup: Drop/Close).

 The overall result is too good, powerful and complete as to serve as an example only in the related project [`pipe/s`](https://github.com/GoLangsam/pipe) and thus is given here as an independent and stand-alone repository in the hope to be useful for someone.

+Note: A considerable weakness of the approach taken and discussed in [Squinting at Power Series](https://swtch.com/~rsc/thread/squint.pdf) is the `Split` method used e.g. for multiplication: it spawns another goroutine per value just in order to queue values not dispatchable yet.

+A simple internal use of a circular ring buffer as queue effectively avoids such waste of precious resources.
+An implementation can (soon) be found [here](https://github.com/GoLangsam/ps).

+And a clear and type-safe distinction between send-only and receive-only channels provides much more safety for clients of the channel package.

+Last, but not least, power series are just _one_ usecase for concurrency and demand channels.
+Others, such as [continued fractions](https://en.wikipedia.org/wiki/Continued_fraction) await to be explored and conquered.
+Using generic tools from [`pipe/s`](https://github.com/GoLangsam/pipe) should ease such undertaking.

 ---
 ## Details